chris984/speech-to-text/README.md

 Speech to text using voice recognition

+This project is for testing purposes only don't share this to anyone

 ## How to export this repo

 Open your text editor then open your terminal then